gnosischain/documentation/docs/node/Node Tools/swarm/a-quickstart-swarm.md

 "time"="2024-09-24 18:15:38.728534" "level"="warning" "logger"="node/chequebook" "msg"="cannot continue until there is at least min xDAI (for Gas) available on address" "min_amount"="0.0003750000017" "address"="0x1A801dd3ec955E905ca424a85C3423599bfb0E66"
 ```

-Here you can see that the node has started up successfully, but our node needs to be funded with xDAI to pay for Gnosis Chain transactions, and to be funded with xBZZ (BZZ on Gnosis Chain), to pay for uploading data or to participate in staking.
+Here you can see that the node has started up successfully, but our node still needs to be funded with xDAI and xBZZ (xDAI for Gnosis Chain transactions and xBZZ for uploads/downloads and staking).

-## Funding Bee
+### Fund node

 Check the logs from the previous step.
 Look for the line which says: